Stable Language Guidance for Vision-Language-Action Models: Introduction

 We argue that this fragility stems from two sources: \begin{enumerate} \item \textbf{Manifold Sparsity:} The training data covers a vanishingly small support of the syntactic distribution $p(l|z)$, leading to overfitting on surface statistics. \item \textbf{Prior Dominance:} In the high-dimensional joint distribution $p(a|o, l)$, the visual signal $o$ contains dense, high-frequency information (edges, textures) that dominates the gradient, causing the model to default to a ``visual affordance prior'' (e.g., ``grasp the nearest object'') regardless of the text.\end{enumerate}

 We introduce \textbf{Residual Semantic Steering (RSS)}, a framework that addresses these challenges through two theoretical innovations.
 First, to resolve manifold sparsity, we employ \textbf{Monte Carlo Syntactic Integration}.
 Instead of relying on single data points, we treat the instruction as a seed and utilize an Oracle Teacher (LLM) to generate a dense syntactic neighborhood.
 By optimizing an Expected Semantic Loss over this expanded distribution, we force the policy to marginalize out syntactic noise and approximate the true posterior $\pi(a|o, z)$.
 Second, to counteract prior dominance, we introduce \textbf{Residual Affordance Steering}.
-We reinterpret the "unconditional" forward pass not as a null baseline, but as the Base Affordance Distribution $s(a|o, \emptyset)$—capturing physically feasible actions independent of intent.
+We reinterpret the ``unconditional'' forward pass not as a null baseline, but as the Base Affordance Distribution $s(a|o, \emptyset)$—capturing physically feasible actions independent of intent.
 By subtracting this visual prior from the conditional logits, we isolate a Pure Semantic Signal that represents the causal influence of language.
-Unlike standard Classifier-Free Guidance (CFG) \citep{ho2022classifier} which acts as a "quality booster" in generative models, RSS functions as a Bias Suppressor in control, mathematically penalizing actions driven solely by visual instinct.
+Unlike standard Classifier-Free Guidance (CFG) \citep{ho2022classifier}, which acts as a ``quality booster'' in generative models, RSS functions as a Bias Suppressor in control, mathematically penalizing actions driven solely by visual instinct.

-\textbf{Contributions.} Our main contributions are summarized as follows:\begin{itemize} \item We propose Residual Affordance Steering that acts as a Bias Suppressor.
-By subtracting the Base Affordance Distribution (visual prior) from the conditional logits, it isolates the Pure Semantic Signal, effectively restoring the rank of linguistic features relative to visual dominators. \item We introduce Monte Carlo Syntactic Integration, a training strategy that utilizes an Oracle Teacher to generate dense linguistic neighborhoods.
-By optimizing an Expected Semantic Loss over this expanded distribution, we approximate the true semantic posterior, ensuring the policy is invariant to surface-level syntactic perturbations. \item We empirically demonstrate that RSS achieves state-of-the-art robustness, effectively mitigating "instruction blindness" and preventing rote pattern execution by decoupling semantic intent from visual affordances.\end{itemize}
+\textbf{Contributions.} Our main contributions are summarized as follows: \begin{itemize} \item We introduce Monte Carlo Syntactic Integration, a training strategy that utilizes an Oracle Teacher to generate dense linguistic neighborhoods.
+By optimizing an Expected Semantic Loss over this expanded distribution, we approximate the true semantic posterior, ensuring the policy is invariant to surface-level syntactic perturbations. \item We propose Residual Affordance Steering that acts as a Bias Suppressor.
+By subtracting the Base Affordance Distribution (visual prior) from the conditional logits, it isolates the Pure Semantic Signal, effectively restoring the rank of linguistic features relative to visual dominators. \item We empirically demonstrate that RSS achieves state-of-the-art robustness, effectively mitigating ``instruction blindness'' and preventing rote pattern execution by decoupling semantic intent from visual affordances. \end{itemize}